sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                         description "A perentage value should be specified.
                                      This signifies maximum Size to which /var/core directory can be grown until The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
-                                     When the limit is crossed, the older core files are deleted.";
+                                     When the limit is crossed, the older core files are deleted."
+                                     Disabled by default.
+Configure '0' to explicitly disable";;
                         type uint8 {
-                             range "1..100" {
+                             range "0..100" {
                                 error-message "Can only be between 1 to 100"; }
                         }